Trustworthy Predictive Distributions for Tail Events with Semiparametric Diagnostic Transport Maps: Application to short-term TC intensity forecasting

-Our goal is to assess and improve upon the base model using Statistical Hurricane Intensity Prediction Scheme (SHIPS; \add{\cite{demaria1994}}) values.
+Our goal is to assess and improve upon the base model using Statistical Hurricane Intensity Prediction Scheme (SHIPS; \parencite{demaria1994}) values.
 SHIPS is a statistical-dynamical model used by the NHC to forecast TC intensity changes at 12 to 72 hours with predictors that represent environmental values, including humidity, wind shear, and distance to land.
-Our transport maps use a subset of 13 SHIPS predictors and the intensities at times $t-12$, $t-6$, and $t$ hours (14 total predictors); see Appendix~\ref{appendix:TC_data} for details.
-We denote the entire 12-hour input sequence of $3 \times 14$ values by $\mathbf{S}_{\leq t}$ or just $\mathbf{S}$, and the density of residual errors at $t+24$ hours by $f(\epsilon_{t+24}\mid \mathbf{S}_{\leq t})$ or just $f(\epsilon\mid \mathbf{S})$.\\
+Our transport maps use a subset of 13 SHIPS predictors and the intensities at times $t-12$, $t-6$, and $t$ hours (14 total predictors) (See Appendix~\ref{appendix:TC_data} for details.)
+We denote the entire 12-hour input sequence of $3 \times 14$ values by $\mathbf{S}_{\leq t}$ or just $\mathbf{S}$, and the density of residual errors at $t+24$ hours by $f(\epsilon_{t+24}\mid \mathbf{S}_{\leq t})$ or just $f(\epsilon\mid \mathbf{S})$.

 To learn the diagnostic transport maps, we use storms in the Atlantic basin from 2000-2015.
 We then evaluate the results on storms from 2016-2022.
 Table \ref{tab:DataSplits} lists available data (number of 36-hour sequences and number of unique TCs) for calibration and testing.
-Note that both RI and rapid weakening (RW) events with intensity change of more then 30 knots in 24 hours are rare events.
-Category 3-5 storm (hurricanes achieving a wind speed with more than 95 knots) are both rare events and tail events.
+Category 3-5 storm (hurricanes achieving a wind speed with more than 95 knots) constitute tail events.
+Because of rapid changes in tail probabilities, both RI and RW events are directly related to tail events.